Open-Systems-Pharmacology/docs/part-3/pk-sim-administration-protocols.md

 ### Advanced Protocol‌

-In order to define an advanced protocol, activate **Advanced protocol** in the **Create Administration Protocol** window.
+Activate **Advanced protocol** in the **Create Administration Protocol** window.

 In the uppermost drop-down menu, the time unit for visualization of dose and dosing scheme in the lower panel of the window can be selected.
 Depending on the dose unit(s) selected, the Y-axis label(s) will change appropriately.

 The table used to defined the advanced protocol consists of the following five columns: